Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-\textbf{Clinical Reasoning and Generation Quality.} We highlight how \ours{} can significantly generate more visually aligned and clinically enriched reports in {\hyperref[fig:result]{Figure~\ref{fig:result}}}, w.r.t to the baseline Med-VLM (LLavA-Med~\cite{li2023llava}) and the ground truth report.
-Note that \ours{}, despite not using any externally trained model or curated medical preferences, is still able to capture the disease-relevant portions of the X-ray (top row) and is able to correctly capture the disease observations (such as ``\texttt{atelectasis},'' ``\texttt{cardiomegaly},'' ``\texttt{edema},'' etc.).
-In the second row, LLaVA-Med not only hallucinated disease observations that had no correlation with the input image but also generated generic text with no medical terminology. \ours{} without the visual alignment performs significantly better than the base med-vlm but still fails in cases where the semantic knowledge of disease prevalent regions is needed.
+\textbf{Enhanced Clinical Reasoning and Generation Quality.} We highlight how \ours{} can significantly generate more visually aligned and clinically enriched reports in {\hyperref[fig:result]{Fig.~\ref{fig:result}}}, w.r.t. to the baseline Med-VLM and the ground truth report.
+Note that \ours{}, despite not using any externally trained model or curated expert preference data, is still able to capture the disease-relevant portions of the X-ray (top row) and is able to correctly capture the disease observations (such as ``\texttt{atelectasis}'', ``\texttt{cardiomegaly}'', ``\texttt{edema}'' etc.).
+In the second row, LLaVA-Med not only hallucinated disease observations that had no correlation with the input image but also generated generic text with no medical terminology showing suboptimal to no reasoning abilities at all. \ours{} without the visual alignment performs significantly better than the base Med-VLM but still fails in cases where the semantic knowledge of disease prevalent regions is needed.
 In contrast, \ours{} generates reports with disease-relevant observations that closely align with the input X-ray, demonstrating superior clinical reasoning abilities.

-\textbf{Visual Reasoning and Grounding Abilities.} We also visualize which portions of the image are being focused on by each baseline in {\hyperref[fig:attention]{Figure~\ref{fig:attention}}} by visualizing the gradient overlay of each model on the X-ray.
-Clearly, it can be seen that not only LLaVA-Med fails to focus on disease-relevant areas, but it also looks at regions that have no bearing on where the potential diseases can be, leading to inaccurate diagnoses, i.e. ``\texttt{no visible abnormalities}.''
-Stage-1 fine-tuned \ours{} performs relatively better and is able to detect the opacity in the right lung, but the greater focus on the left lung and pelvis region underlines the insufficient anatomical knowledge in the model.
-After performing visual alignment, the region where \ours{} focuses on becomes much more concentrated and accurate, which is reflected in the generated report which has the correct observations in this context ``\texttt{opacity}'', ``\texttt{atelectasis}'', and ``\texttt{consolidation}.''
+\textbf{Visual Reasoning and Grounding Abilities.} We also visualize which portions of the image are being focused on by each baseline in {\hyperref[fig:attention]{Fig.~\ref{fig:attention}}} by visualizing the attention tokens of each model on the X-ray.
+Clearly, it can be seen that not only the baseline fails to focus on disease-relevant areas, but it also looks at regions that have no bearing on where the potential diseases can be, leading to inaccurate diagnoses, i.e. ``\texttt{no visible abnormalities}.'' \ours{} without the visual grounding proposed in Sec. \ref{subsec:rewards} performs relatively better and is able to detect the opacity in the right lung, but the greater focus on the left lung and pelvis region underlines the insufficient anatomical knowledge in the model.
+After performing visual alignment, the region where \ours{} focuses on becomes much more concentrated and accurate, which is reflected in the generated report which has the correct observations in this context ``\texttt{opacity}'', ``\texttt{atelectasis}'', and ``\texttt{consolidation}'', encouraging the model to \textit{look before generation}. \\